Racton Monument: Planned restoration and conversion

 The property is privately owned by architect Mark Talbot (since 1987).
 His application for planning permission to turn it into a dwelling was refused in August 2020 by the South Downs National Park Authority.
-The decision stated that the conversion would lead to an "'unsympathetic form of development', due to the intended scale, design and appearance" and that the owner had provided "insufficient information had been provided to justify the impact of the proposals", according to a news report.
+The decision stated that the conversion would lead to an "'unsympathetic form of development', due to the intended scale, design and appearance" and that the owner had provided "insufficient information ... to justify the impact of the proposals", according to a news report.

 Planning consent for a conversion to a private dwelling had been provided in 1991 by Chichester District Council, but work did not begin and the consent expired in April 2013.
 Prior to converting the folly into a residence, Talbot had planned to "replace the missing elements, both structural and decorative, and to refurbish the building as far as practical to match the original design" according to a June 2020 news report.